 S. 12

 Pending Decisions (if a decision(s) is pending note it here) S. 12, S. 14

 Issues

-Days 06
+Days 96

-S. 12 Pending Decisions (if a decision(s) is pending note it here) Minister might have to approve BC's position on proposed federal funding level SSues The Official Languages in Education Protocol (OLEP) supports minority-language education and second-language instruction in Canada's official languages.
+S. 12 Pending Decisions (if a decision(s) is pending note it here) Minister might have to approve BC's position on proposed federal funding level ssues The Official Languages in Education Protocol (OLEP) supports minority-language education and second-language instruction in Canada's official languages.
 The Protocol is a multi-year, multilateral agreement between the federal government, through the Department of Canadian Heritage and the Council of Ministers of Education, Canada (CMEC), which acts on behalf of all provinces and territories.
-The Protocol sets the main parameters for collaboration between Canadian Heritage and the provincial/territorial ministers of education in the area of official languages ministers of cducation in the area of official languages between the federation in the area of official languages on begotiations for the renewal of a Protocol sets the renewal of a Protocol set in the renewal of a Protocol started this spring.
-Days 6
+The Protocol sets the main parameters for collaboration between Canadian Heritage and the provincial/territorial ministers of education in the area of official languages ministers of education in the area of official languages by behavior.
+Negotiations for the renewal of a Protocol started this spring.
+Days 06

-BC Jo bs Plan, Throne Speeches 2009-1 11, Platfo BC Jobs Plan, Throne Speeches 2009-11, Platform 2009 & 2011, Budget Update 2010 Source Description Status Milestones, Activity, Issues and Mitigation 1 BC Jobs Plan Aboriginal Student Success We need to close the gaps in education, health, housing, and economic opportunity that have for too long disadvantaged BC's first citizens.
+BC Jol bs Plan, Throne Speeches 2009-1 l1, Platfo BC Jobs Plan, Throne Speeches 2009-11, Platform 2009 & 2011, Budget Update 2010 Source Description Status Milestones, Activity, Issues and Mitigation BC Jobs Plan Aboriginal Student Success We need to close the gaps in education, health, housing, and economic opportunity that have for too long disadvantaged BC's first citizens.
 In Progress MEd, FNESC, and AANDC reached a tripartite agreement in January 2012, releasing needed federal funding for education to First Nations.
 Around the same time, MEd paid a record \$6.5 million in reciprocal tuition.
 MEd is continuing to pursue partnerships, policies, programs, and services informed by Aboriginal perspectives.
 Recent successes include improved Aboriginal-student school completion rates at about 54 per cent, which marks an increase of about 15 per cent from 1999/00.
 2 BC Jobs Plan Aboriginal Student Success Improving First Nations access and outcomes in B.C.'s education system with consistent and In Progress 53 school districts had Aboriginal education enhancement agreements (EA) as of August 2012.
 Many of those districts have seen improved completion rates, academic achievement, and cultural awareness.
 Aboriginal students improve their education outcomes in successful districts and what barriers EAs promote the effective analysis of data and the sharing of best practices. remain.
 MEd improved access to How Are We Doing?
 Aboriginal education reports: school districts can view data from other districts to aid their analysis.
-Next steps include continued cooperation with MCFD whenever data analysis may lead to more effective service to Children in Care. ξ Throne 2011 Aboriginal Student Success Work with Aboriginal partners, the federal government, and local governments to develop an off-reserve Aboriginal action plan to achieve better education and job training, healthier family life, and strengthened cultures and traditions.
+Next steps include continued cooperation with MCFD whenever data analysis may lead to more effective service to Children in Care. ς Throne 2011 Aboriginal Student Success Work with Aboriginal partners, the federal government, and local governments to develop an off-reserve Aboriginal action plan to achieve better education and job training, healthier family life, and strengthened cultures and traditions.
 In Progress While MARR leads this initiative, MEd has participated in inter- ministerial meetings and provided input into an inventory of provincial programs and services, which was completed in February 2012.
 Next steps include contributing to the MARR discussion paper.